 In total, the FY 2022 budget is an investment of \$223,718,190, a \$10 million increase over the current fiscal year.
 I want to acknowledge the City Manager for his commitment and ongoing support for education and the Cambridge Public Schools.
-He and his staff have been, and continue to be, important partners in our work.
+He and his staff are important partners in our work.

 I am grateful to have the opportunity to work with CPS's school and district leaders, educators, support staff, partners, and students and families.
 I also deeply appreciate the School Committee's partnership in this budget development process.
-I look forward to continued dialogue and partnership with the School Committee as well as other stakeholders in our community as we move the FY 2022 Budget forward.
+I look forward to continued dialogue and partnership with the School Committee as well as other stakeholders in our community.